Actors, Actors, Actors!

 Well, guess what?
 The actor’s job situation will limit the times you can shoot.
 You will have to schedule around someone else’s work schedule.
 The children will be a constant concern as family emergencies come up quite frequently.
 The jealous spouse will limit what the actor can do on the set with the other actors.
 Bad attitudes are contagious.
 The actor’s bad attitude will ensure disharmony infects your set.

-Your project may still be completed, but it will be a very difficult journey had you selected an actress with a less chaotic lifestyle.
+Your project may still be completed, but it will be a very difficult journey compared to if you had initially chosen a performer with a less chaotic lifestyle.

 Directing actors on set